Smart Plumbing Controls in North Carolina | 911 Plumbing NC

 A smart shutoff valve is the difference between a leak you catch in seconds and one that floods the house for hours while you're at work or away.
 Smart plumbing controls install on the main line and continuously monitor flow, pressure, and temperature — when they see the signature of a leak or a burst, they alert your phone and can shut the water off automatically before the damage compounds.
 For a home that sits empty during the day, on vacation, or as a second property, it's the single most effective piece of water-damage protection you can add.

 We install the leading systems — Flo by Moen and Phyn — on the main after the meter and PRV, and configure them for how your home actually uses water.
 The valve learns your normal patterns and flags the abnormal ones: a toilet that's been running for an hour, a supply line dripping overnight, or the sudden high flow of a burst.
-You get the alert on your phone with the option to shut off remotely, and the system can be set to close automatically when it detects a catastrophic flow across {city}.
+You get the alert on your phone with the option to shut off remotely, and the system can be set to close automatically when it detects a catastrophic flow across North Carolina.

 Signs you need smart plumbing controls